All Episodes

 You know, we can't verify any of this.

-So the question now is now that that Horowitz in this hearing yesterday was very clear that nobody's vindicated here and you know, on the decisions regarding the FISA matters, I don't know the state of mind.
+So the question now is, now that Horowitz in this hearing yesterday was very clear that nobody's vindicated here.

-He just knows that it was corrupt, and he identified factual and fundamental and basic and serious errors.
+And he identified factual and fundamental and basic and serious errors.

-As you point out, the Woods uh procedures, the review procedures, the FBI factual accuracy review procedures designed to ensure FISA applications contain a full and accurate presentation of the facts.
+As you point out, the Woods procedures, the review procedures, the FBI factual accuracy review procedures designed to ensure FISA applications contain a full and accurate presentation of the facts.

 One thing, Senator, I have not figured out why are we not hearing from the FISA judges themselves?

-Because this was premeditated fraud on a court, and uh I wouldn't lie to Judge Judy, never mind uh a federal judge.
+And I wouldn't lie to Judge Judy, never mind a federal judge.

 Well, you're right.

-It was premeditated, it was intentional, it was vicious, it was malicious, it was all of those things.
+It was all of those things.

-I said this should have been called operation take down Trump rather than operation hurricane, crossfire hurricane, because it was designed specifically, and the misleading, the lies, the sins of omission were done specifically to stop Donald Trump.
+And the misleading, the lies, the sins of omission were done specifically to stop Donald Trump.

-And I will tell you this, I am looking forward to the Durham report.
+I am looking forward to the Durham report.

 I'm looking forward to what he recommends with criminal referrals.

-It is inconceivable that in the United States a FISA warrant was secured to go spy on a U.S. citizen who the FBI knew that person was an asset of the CIA.
+It is inconceivable that in the United States, a FISA warrant was secured to go spy on a U.S. citizen who the FBI knew that person was an asset of the CIA.

 Can you imagine?

-And then, of course, this was after his deputy director, the FBI McCabe said to Flynn, you don't need a lawyer.
+And then, of course, this was after his deputy director, the FBI, McCabe, said to Flynn, you don't need a lawyer.

-Well, that would be denying him his constitutional rights, his Miranda rights, and that would be a total and complete setup uh of a veteran that I would argue certainly deserves better treatment than that.
+And that would be a total and complete setup of a veteran that I would argue certainly deserves better treatment than that.

-Um, where do you see this going?
+Where do you see this going?

 As you hear the comments of Durham and Barr, where do you see this now going?